BitDevsNYC/BitDevsNYC.github.io/_posts/2021-11-5-the-bitdevs-socratic-village-tabconf-2021.md

 ### Schedule: November 5th
 - 11:15 - 12:30 - **Socratic Session: Bitcoin Protocol**
   - Description: This session will be focused on Bitcoin protocol development.
 Content will be drawn from the bitcoin-dev mailing list, a variety of github repositories (Bitcoin Core, libsecp256k1, HWI, BIPs), research papers, IRC chat logs and other sources relevant to Bitcoin protocol discussion.
 We will also look at recent phenomena in the network, observing oscillations in the mempool, changes in difficulty, shifts in the UTXO and more.
-A final topic list will be posted on November 2nd.
   - Leaders: J, Shaun, Ben Carman
 - 12:45 - 1:30 - **Socratic Panel: Diving into the Mempool**
   - Description: The mempool is neither static nor uniform across nodes.
 There exists a complex relationship between transactions, some may conflict, others may be directly related (as part of an ancestor/descendant package).
 This affects block templating for miners as well as the propagation of transactions relevant to layer n+1 protocols.
 This panel will be an opportunity to explore these complexities and how they are being addressed.